debiki/talkyard/README.md

 the plan is that there'll be a white labelled mobile app.
 Meaning, people will be able to install your community, on their mobile phones, as a separate app with your custom icon.
-Push notifications for Android, however, initially, not for iOS (Apple and iOS currently cannot do PWA mobile app push notifications).
+Push notifications for Android
-No need to submit for review to Google Play Store or Apple App Store.
+(however, initially not for iPhone — iPhone currently cannot do PWA mobile app push notifications).

 ![ed-e2e-chat-owen-maria](https://cloud.githubusercontent.com/assets/7477359/19674424/608c49aa-9a88-11e6-8ccd-c2e7ceebd0c2.jpg)